Skip to main content

 Step 1: Get a Referral

-Talk to your doctor about whether home health is appropriate.
-They can refer you to a Medicare-certified agency.
+Ask your doctor if home health is right for you.
+Your doctor can send you to a Medicare-certified agency.

 Step 2: Initial Assessment

-A home health nurse or therapist visits to assess your needs and develop a care plan.
+A home health nurse or therapist visits you.
+They check your needs and build a care plan.

 Step 3: Care Begins